mcharouk/aws/Certification/sysops.md

   * Root EBS volume is encrypted and you don't have permission on the key

 * To aggregate EC2 instances metrics, it is necessary to activate detailed monitoring

+## Termination policy

+* termination protection is not possible on Spot instances
+* does not prevent ASG from terminating an instance
+* use instance protection instead to prevent ASG to scale-in

 # ALB